mirror of

 <div class="section" id="introduction-basic-functionality">

-<h2>Introduction &amp; Basic Functionality<a class="headerlink" href="#introduction-basic-functionality" title="Permalink to this headline"></a></h2>
+<h2>Introduction & Basic Functionality<a class="headerlink" href="#introduction-basic-functionality" title="Permalink to this headline">¶</a></h2>

 <p>Reticulum is a networking stack suited for high-latency, low-bandwidth links.
-Reticulum is at its
+Reticulum is at it’s

 core <em>message oriented</em> , but can provide connection oriented sessions.
 It is suited for both local